Hui Yuyu

 Hui Yuyu (惠浴宇) (1909 – July 1989) was a People's Republic of China politician.
-He was the older brother of Zhou Hui, Communist Party of China Committee Secretary of Hunan and Inner Mongolia.
+He was the older brother of Zhou Hui, Chinese Communist Party Committee Secretary of Hunan and Inner Mongolia.
 He was born in Guannan County, Jiangsu Province.
-He was two-time governor and CPPCC Committee Chairman of his home province.
-He was a delegate to the 1st National People's Congress (1954-1959), 2nd National People's Congress (1959-1964) and 3rd National People's Congress (1964-1975).
+He was two-time governor and Chinese People's Political Consultative Conference Committee Chairman of his home province.
+He was a delegate to the 1st National People's Congress (1954–1959), 2nd National People's Congress (1959–1964) and 3rd National People's Congress (1964–1975).
 He was married to Gu Qing.